 - The Surprising Benefits Of Not Turning On Your Air Conditioning

 And another item for this category: Clothes!
 Clothes!
 Clothes!
 Let’s be honest: most clothes-buying is not strictly out of necessity (speaking from personal experience here… ).
-I was such a rampant clothes horse that I put myself on a clothes-buying-ban that has lasted THREE years.
-Three years, people.
-You don’t have to be that extreme, but I’d also posit you probably have enough clothes in your closet to see you through at least a few months.
+I was such a rampant clothes horse that I put myself on a clothes-buying-ban that lasted FOUR years.
+Four years, people.
+You don’t have to be that extreme, but I’m going to guess you probably have enough clothes in your closet to see you through at least a few months.

-Need some clothes-therapy?
-I sure did and so I wrote all of these posts:
+Need some clothes therapy?
+I sure did so I wrote all of these posts: